ABOUT THE FIRM - JASON GAST

-My wife and I left the area for a few years so I could attend law school at the University of Tennessee.
-With the support of my wife, I received a comprehensive legal education, as well as practical, hands-on experience working with actual clients through the school’s legal clinic.
+My wife and I had to leave the area for a few years so I could attend law school at the University of Tennessee.
+While there, and with the support of my wife, I received both a great legal education and practical hands-on experience working with actual clients through the school’s legal clinic.
 It was then that I decided that I would open my own law firm, once I returned to Buncombe County after law school.

 I became licensed to practice law in North Carolina in August of 2005.
 I have been a self-employed solo practitioner since then, working primarily in Buncombe, Madison, and Yancey Counties.
 I have worked hard with low-income clients to protect their rights and to help their families.
 And I have also consistently supported Pisgah Legal Services, our regional legal aid group for low-income families.
 I usually have at least one or two clients at a time through their great Mountain Area Volunteer Lawyer program, which coordinates pro bono legal work for certain kinds of cases when a client cannot afford a lawyer.
 In 2022, I received the Outstanding Pro Bono Attorney Award from the 28th Judicial District Bar, in recognition of all of the pro bono work I had done.

 In 2022, I became a board certified Child Welfare Law specialist, one of only 22 in the state at that time.
 This certification is symbolic of my dedication to helping parents and families.
 I also jointly received the MLK Community Service Award in 2022, along with other Buncombe County parent defenders, recognizing our work representing parents in need.